 *Please note our program is a package, including some optional activities.
 The fee for activities won't be refunded if you choose to be absent from these activities.

-*The Application fee for Taiwan Entry Permit (USD 30) will be added to the program fee (PRC students only).
+*The Application fee for Taiwan Entry Permit (USD 40) will be added to the program fee (applicable to PRC students only) and is non-refundable.

 How To Apply

-This program is open to all international students who are:
+This program is open to the following categories of students:

 English Language Requirements